-The Reference State (1) transitions to the Invaded State (3) when aggressive perennial grasses or noxious weeds invade the Reference State (1).
-Crested wheatgrass is a common concern, particularly when native plant communities are adjacent to seeded pastures.
+The Reference State (1) transitions to the Invaded State (3) when invasive plant species invade the Reference

+State (1).
+These communities are commonly adjacent to seeded pastures.
 Exotic plant species dominate the site in terms of cover and production.
 Site resilience has been substantially reduced.
-In addition, other rangeland health attributes, such as reproductive capacity of native grasses (Henderson and Naeth, 2005) and soil quality (Smoliak and Dormaar, 1985; Dormaar et al., 1995), have been substantially altered from the Reference State.
+In addition, other rangeland health attributes, such as reproductive capacity of native grasses and soil quality, have been substantially altered from the Reference State (1).